Job Title: Permian Basin Campaign Data Analysis Intern

 Are you interested in exploring a career at an internationally-recognized environmental organization?
 By joining EDF as an Intern, you too can be part of a vibrant workplace that welcomes diverse perspectives, talents and contributions, where innovation and a focus on results are a way of life.
 EDF’s Internship Program welcomes intellectually hungry leaders to join us, advance our work, and cultivate the skills and relationships needed for a successful career working for the environment.
 Alumni of our Internship Program have gone on to important leadership positions, most notably our own President, Fred Krupp.
 Could you be the next Fred Krupp?

 EDF offers internships and fellowships for students and recent graduates in a variety of programs and departments throughout the organization.
 The ultimate goal of our internship and fellowship program is to provide high-quality experiences (including relevant projects and opportunities for networking) that form the foundation for any individual who is serious about pursuing an environmental career.

-The intern will provide technical support for the EDF Permian Basin Campaign, primarily supporting science and communications staff managing the collection, analysis, display, and communication of methane emissions data.
-The intern will interact with a diverse group including EDF staff from multiple programs, external research teams, and public stakeholders.
+The intern will provide technical support for the EDF Permian Basin Campaign, working with our science, advocacy and communications staff to manage the collection, analysis, display, and communication of emissions data.
+The intern will collaborate with a diverse group including EDF staff across multiple programs, external research teams, and public stakeholders.

-• Synthesizing campaign results for internal and external reports, possibly including co-authorship of peer-reviewed manuscripts
+- Synthesizing campaign results for internal and external reports, including the opportunity to co-author peer-reviewed manuscripts, blogs, and white papers.